martinphellwig/brython_wf/site/doc/en/cookbook/hello_world.md

     </body>
     </html>

-`doc` is a Python built-in word that represents the document (the content of the web page).
+`doc` is a Brython built-in word that represents the document (the content of the web page).
 It supports the operation `<=` meaning "add content".
 Here the content is a simple Python string